 Assemble the Salad: Divide the ingredients among 4 bowls and drizzle with dressing.
 Alternatively, arrange everything on a large platter and serve family-style.

-This vegetarian version of nicoise can be prepped in advance.
+This vegetarian nicoise can be prepped in advance.
 The tofu, potatoes, and green beans can all be cooked, cooled, and stored in an airtight container in the fridge for up to 4 days.
 (You can warm them up before eating or just eat ‘em cold!)
 The dressing can also be made in advance and kept for up to 10 days in the fridge.
 Refrain from cutting up any raw vegetables (like tomatoes) too long in advance; they will lose their flavor.

 More summer favorites…